warrenseymour/casium-devtools/README.md

 - In the entry that appears for 'Casium Developer Tools', click the `Debug` button
 - Accept the remote debugging request

+### Electron

+- `yarn build:electron` and `yarn electron` to build and run the Electron version of the DevTools.
+- `yarn watch:electron` to restart the Main Process and/or Renderer on change.
+- Add the script tag `<script src="http://localhost:8081"></script>` to the page you want to inspect, before the root Casium container is mounted.

 ## Roadmap